 Like we did here, most of our outdoor units are kept on the roofs our multi-residential projects.
 As you can see, most of these units are up off the ground, which is important for snow load.
 Since these units are used for heating, you want to make sure to keep a heat pump up out of the snow so it can perform really well during the winter.

 Thanks for checking out another one of our installations that utilized Mitsubishi Electric HVAC Systems.
-This one in particular is another great example of a multi-residential project where the builder saved a bunch of money up front by going with a simplified system when compared to conventional.
+This one, in particular, is another great example of a multi-residential project where the builder saved a bunch of money upfront by going with a simplified system when compared to conventional.